Whether it’s a good idea or not to transition to natural hair is a question a lot of people debate these days.

 5. Natural Hair Leads to a Healthier Scalp

-The scalp burns are horrible.
-Personally, this was the main thing that eventually sent me running from relaxers.
+The scalp burns caused by relaxers are horrible.
+This was the main thing that eventually sent me running from relaxers.

 I would start quaking in my boots when the time for a retouch was around the corner.

 No matter what type of relaxer I used or what I did to prepare my hair for a retouch, it still felt like someone setting fire to my scalp.

 Your scalp is healthier overall when you transition to natural hair.

 6. Natural Hair is Fabulous